bahrus/be-committed/README.md

 </script>
 ```

+Referencing the module, as shown above, only affects input elements outside any ShadowDOM realm.

+To affect elements within a ShadowDOM realm, add an instance of the be-committed web component inside the ShadowDOM realm.

 What this does:

 If you set focus on the input element, start typing, and click enter, it clicks on the "Search" button.